What is a North Star metric?

 In daily use, a North Star metric is broken down into smaller metrics that drive accountability and ownership at the individual level.
 Many of these sub-metrics are team-specific and actionable, so individual contributors can draw a clear connection between their daily duties and the North Star.

-Take, for example, an e-commerce company with the North Star metric “the number of new customers purchasing each week.”
+Take, for example, an ecommerce company with the North Star metric “the number of new customers purchasing each week.”
 A merchandise buyer at that company could contribute to that parent goal by increasing sales in their category, whereas a web developer would contribute by reducing page load time.
 Both contribute, but in their own way.
-North Star metrics must also reflect the customer journey, and measure whether users’ journeys are successful.
-In the case of the e-commerce company, measuring purchases indicates that buyers have completed their journey, and improving pieces of the journey—discovery, browsing, and checkout—speed customers along and drive more revenue.
+North Star metrics must also reflect the customer journey and measure whether users’ journeys are successful.
+In the case of the ecommerce company, measuring purchases indicates that buyers have completed their journey, and improving pieces of the journey—discovery, browsing, and checkout—speeds customers along and drives more revenue.

 Examples of North Star metrics